 Drug forms and administration

-Onpattro comes as a liquid in a single-dose vial.
-The drug is given as an intravenous (IV) infusion, which goes into your vein.
-(An infusion is an injection that lasts a certain length of time.)
+Onpattro comes as a liquid solution that’s given as an intravenous (IV) infusion (an injection into a vein that lasts a certain length of time).

 Tegsedi comes as a liquid solution in a single-dose prefilled syringe.
 It’s given by subcutaneous injection (under the skin) once every week.
 Your doctor can teach you how to give yourself the injection at home.